 Even with all the proper precautions, sudden cardiac arrest can still occur in young athletes in rare cases.
 Consider taking cardiopulmonary resuscitation (CPR) training and using a defibrillator to prepare for an emergency.

-If possible, an automated defibrillator should be available at the running site and someone trained to use it can diagnose and treat dangerous arrhythmias.
+If possible, an automated cardioverter-defibrillator should be available at the running site and someone trained to use it should be able to diagnose and treat dangerous arrhythmias.

 Know how to quickly contact emergency services in case of a medical emergency.